 A study of the historical development of Latin America from the pre-colonial period to the present.
-Covers major themes in the history of Latin America such as European conquest, colonialism and its continued legacies, New World slavery, the independence movements, caudillismo (strongman rule), populism, reform and revolution, neoimperialism, and Latino immigration to the United States.
+Covers major themes in the history of Latin America such as European conquest, colonialism and its continued legacies, New World slavery, the independence movements, caudillismo (strongman rule), populism, reform and revolution, neo-imperialism, and Latino immigration to the United States.

-Prerequisite: ENG 2 or ENG 110 and RDL 2, if necessary.
+Prerequisite: CUNY English proficiency; or ENG 100 or 110, if required